innovation-cat/Awesome-Federated-Machine-Learning/README.md

 The incorporation of federated learning and RecSys is a promising approach, which can alleviate the risk of privacy leakage.

+More federated recommendation papers can be found in this repository: [FedRecPapers](https://github.com/AustinNeverPee/FedRecPapers)

 <table border=0 cellpadding=0 cellspacing=0 >
     <col width="5%" style='mso-width-source:userset;mso-width-alt:6848;width:161pt'>
 	<col width="67%" style='mso-width-source:userset;mso-width-alt:26080;width:611pt'>